-GASB 65 requires that debt issuance costs be expensed in the period they are incurred.
-Bond issuance costs were \$9,891 and \$-0- for the years ended June 30, 2020 and 2019, respectively.
+Debt issuance costs are expensed in the period they are incurred.
+Bond issuance costs were \$-0- and \$9,891 for the years ended June 30, 2021 and 2020, respectively.

 Long-Term Liabilities

 In the financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable business-type activities, or proprietary fund type statement of net position.
 Initial issuance costs are deferred and amortized over the life of the bonds using the straight-line method.